Moremar/tuto-angular/README.txt

 These files are a shrinked version of our app code.

 After the artifacts (generated files) are built, we get only HTML / CSS / JS code.
-This can thus be deployed to a static website host that deliver only HTML/CSS/JS.
+This can thus be deployed to a static website host that delivers only HTML/CSS/JS.
 Popular options are :
   - AWS S3 (need AWS account)
   - Firebase Hosting (completely independant from the Firebae DB we use in the project)